aakarshakarora/hostelApp/README.md

 _For New Users_ :

--  Sign Up on HAppY as Student or Hostel Employee as per Your Choice
+-  Sign Up on HAppY as Student or Hostel Employee as per your choice
-- After You Register, An Email Verification Link will be sent on registered Email ID.
+- After you register, An email verification link will be sent on registered Email ID.
-- Click on the link received on Registered Email ID to Verify Your Account so that you can use Application
+- Click on the link received on registered Email ID to verify your account so that you can use application
-- Now You are registered and You can Login on HAppY
+- Now You are registered and You can login on HAppY

 _For Registered User:_